Sport in Catalonia: Korfball

 Korfball has been played in Catalonia since 1982, and is managed by the Catalan Korfball Federation (FCK).

 In 1997 the International Korfball Federation admitted the Catalan Federation of Korfball as a provisional member, and in 2005 it was granted full membership.

 Catalonia's national team has played 4 World Championships, reaching the 4th place in 2011, 3 European Championships -with a 5th place in 2010 and a 6th place in 2006- and has won the 2005 Korfball European Bowl.

 The Catalan competition is divided into a "First division" and 2 "Second divisions" with a number of teams such as C.K.
 Vacarisses, C.E.
 Vilanova i la Geltrú, C.K.
 Assessoria Vallparadís, C.K.
 Cerdanyola, C.K.
 Badalona – La Rotllana, Sant Llorenç K.C., Unió Korfbalera Sant Adrià de Besòs, K.C.
 Barcelona, C.K.
 Castellbisbal, K.E.C.A., Korfball Valldemia and A.A.E.I.E.S.
 Secretari Coloma de Barcelona.

 Club Korfball Vallparadís has won 2 Europa Shields, in 2009 and 2011.

 Pitch and putt

-Pitch and putt is played in Catalonia since the "1980's" when Martin Withelaw build a course in Solius (Santa Cristina d'Aro, Girona).
+Pitch and putt is played in Catalonia since the "1980s" when Martin Withelaw build a course in Solius (Santa Cristina d'Aro, Girona).
 The interest on Pitch and putt has been growing since then, with more than 14,000 players in 2008 associated to Catalan Federation of Pitch and Putt (FCPP), and more than 30 courses.

 In 1999 the "Associació Catalana de Pitch and putt" was one of the founders of the European Pitch and Putt Association, the governing body that develops pitch and putt in Europe and stages a biennial European Team Championships, which Catalonia won in 2010 and has reached the second place three times.